cewi/cakephp-tb-starter/README.md

 Then load the Plugins in your bootstrap.php

 ```
-Plugin::load('Migrations');
+Plugin::load('Search');
 Plugin::load('BootstrapUI');
 Plugin::load('Cewi/CakephpTbStarter', ['bootstrap' => true]);
 ```

-At the moment, you have to include the code for the search-componenet and -behavior manually in the table-classes ie.
+At the moment, you have to include the code for the search-component and -behavior manually in the table-classes i.e.

 ```
 /**